 - All staff are required to deliver every day our Brand Promise “Best Summer Of Your Life” in each camper and staff interaction.
 Guided by our four core principles, Community, Leadership, Accountability, and Performance.

 - All staff are expected to abide by and enforce camp guidelines of respect.
 These are the rules and expectations of behaviour implemented to maintain a fun and safe camp environment.

-- Participation in camp wide special events (All Camps, Friday Campfire, Program Demonstrations) and weekly meetings are expectation of all staff members.
+- Participation in camp-wide special events (Evening Programs, All Camp Activities, Campfires, and Friday Finale) and weekly meetings are an expectation of all staff members.

 - The dynamic nature of summer camp demands each staff understand that additional duties may be assigned as required.

 SUMMER BENEFITS AND TIME OFF

 - Weekly Staff Hockey (schedule dependent) & Water Skiing.

 - Staff working a full eight-week contract period are entitled to one weekend off (Friday after daily duties to Sunday evening programs).

 - Time off weekly - Tuesday or Wednesday evening (in-house) & Saturday evening (2 in-house Staff Socials + 4 opportunities to sign-out and leave camp property).